-Datacubes provide spatio-temporal flexibility and scalability, Machine Learning (ML) provides particular insights.
+Datacubes provide spatio-temporal flexibility and scalability, Machine Learning (ML) provides deeper insights.
 However, nowadays both form separate silos where experts have to switch back and forth.
 Much better - read: easier and faster to use - is to offer both in a seamlessly integrated way.

 In the AI-Cube project the rasdaman datacube engine has been enhanced so that ML models can be invoked from within datacube queries.